Krillh/Airzlinshire/Majik/Elements/Dark Majik.md

 - Dark majik + [[Life Majik]] → [[Death Majik]]
 - Dark majik + [[Light Majik]] → [[Gray Majik]]

-Dark Majik specializes in imprecise manipulation and dispersion of heat energy and light in large quantities.
+Dark Majik specializes in imprecise manipulation of kinetic energy and light in large quantities.
 This can look like cooling down a large object or dimming a flame.